Yelling 'Fore' Again ... But 2 At A Time

 "They're going to get upset about it," Satcher said, "but that's the rules.
 They don't want people congregating around here.
 We have a lot of guys who do nothing but come out and just practice hitting balls and chip and putt for hours.
 And they just can't do it anymore."

-As Hatcher spoke, his pro shop assistant Randy Wright came out from behind the front desk, carrying a spray bottle of cleaner.
+As Satcher spoke, his pro shop assistant Randy Wright came out from behind the front desk carrying a spray bottle of cleaner.

 "I'll go hit those bathrooms again," Wright said.